Admission

 Please make sure to read the Admission Policy before starting the application process.

-The latest version of the Admission and Exclusion Policy was approved by the School Board on 06.12.2021 and the Supervisory Board of Foundation Euroopa Kool on 16.12.2021.
+The latest version of the Admission and Exclusion Policy was approved by the School Board and the Supervisory Board of Foundation Euroopa Kool on 20.12.2024

-Once the complete application has been received by TES, the parents or a legal representative will be informed in writing and a statement for the required registration fee in the amount of 120 euros will be included.
-The registration fee does not apply to the children of employees of EU institutions and agencies.
-Registration fee is a one-time, non-refundable fee.
-The registration fee is to be paid by bank transfer or credit card payment.
+Once the completed application has been received by TES, the parents or a legal representative will be informed in writing and a statement for the required application fee fee in the amount of 200 euros will be included.
+The application fee does not apply to the children of employees of EU institutions and agencies.
+Application fee is a one-time, non-refundable fee.
+The application fee is to be paid by bank transfer or credit card payment.
 Cash payments are not accepted.

 The tuition fee would be paid as monthly payments, please confirm when admitted if one yearly payment is needed (and paid by the employer, etc.), or if any other preferences.